felipeguizzo/felipeguizzo/README.md

 - 👋 Hi, I’m @felipeguizzo
-- 👀 I’m interested in working with web applications
+- 👀 I’m interested in working with web applications using .NET Core and NextJS
-- 🌱 I’m currently learning asp .net core and angular
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 felipeguizzo/felipeguizzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.